learn-co-curriculum/react-hooks-components-basics/README.md

 }
 ```

 Take the time to read that component line by line.
-Here is the HTML that this
+Here is the element that this
 would create when added to the DOM:

 ```html